bpmerkel/MIDIPianoJukebox/README.md

 Thus commenced my challenge: to create a MIDI Jukebox application to navigate through the thousands of MIDI files, enable rating, remote management, and display any metadata that could help me sort and filter through them all.
-I found a few small apps that were file and folder-based, but none that gave a comprehensive Jukebox experience with customizable Playlists, a queue, and the ability to rate songs as they were played (some of the MIDI songs just didn't fit my taste for the Piano).
+I found a few small apps that were file and folder-based, but none that gave a comprehensive Jukebox experience with customizable Playlists, a queue, and the ability to rate songs as they were played (some of the MIDI songs just don't fit my taste on the piano).

 And since .NET released with the server-side Blazor capabilities, I knew the time was nigh to craft a Jukebox solution, where I could run on an old laptop, and use a (now wireless via Bluetooth) USB MIDI adapter into the piano.
 The laptop serves as a dedicated web